NethermindEth/Forta-Agents/reentrancy-counter/README.md

 ## Alerts

 - NETHFORTA-25
-  - Fired when multiple nested calls occur to the same contract in a transaction (Reentrancy)
+  - Fired when multiple nested calls occur to the same contract in a transaction with call depths greater than 2 levels from the root call path (Reentrancy)
   - It reports all possible severities based on different call volume thresholds.
   - Type is always set to "suspicious"
   - The metadata includes: